Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

-{\bf Step 4.} First we check that the above co-frames are properly aligned with the singular Pfaffian systems $\{\hV, \cV \}$ and their derived flags, in other words, that they define 0-adapted co-frames (see \EqRef{ZeroC}).
+{\bf Step 4.} First we check that the above coframes are properly aligned with the singular Pfaffian systems $\{\hV, \cV \}$ and their derived flags, in other words, that they define 0-adapted coframes (see \EqRef{ZeroC}).
 To begin, we immediately deduce, using equations \EqRef{LLAdapted}, that on $U = U_1\times U_2$

 Then, since

 (see \EqRef{qL1} and \EqRef{qL2}), it follows from \EqRef{Asb} and definition \EqRef{WMODG} that

 Moreover, the combination of \EqRef{p_pullback}, \EqRef{Ksb2} and Theorem \StRef{Dreduce}{\bf[iii]} gives